 No closed season in tidal waters.
-For inland (non- tidal) waters, the open season coincides with an open season for a sportfish: salmon, trout, or smallmouth bass.
-The waters along the

-Northumberland Strait and Gulf of St. Lawrence from the New Brunswick border to Cape North, minimum size limit, not less than 53 cm (21 in) measured from the tip of the nose to the tip of the tail.
-The inland and coastal waters of Nova Scotia, from Cape North along the Atlantic coast and the waters of the Bay of Fundy, to the New Brunswick border, minimum size limit, not less that 35 cm (13.8 in) measured from the tip of the nose to the tip of the tail.
-Bag limit: 10 fish.
+For inland (non-tidal) waters, the open season coincides with an open season for a sportfish: salmon, trout, or smallmouth bass.
+The waters along the Northumberland Strait and Gulf of St. Lawrence from the New Brunswick border to Cape North, minimum size limit, not less than 53 cm (21 in) measured from the tip of the nose to the tip of the tail.
+The inland and coastal waters of Nova Scotia, from Cape North along the Atlantic coast and the waters of the Bay of Fundy. to the New Brunswick border, minimum size limit, not less that 35 cm (13.8 in) measured from the tip of the nose to the tip of the tail.
+Maritime Region bag limit: 10 fish.
+Gulf Region bag limit: 5 fish.

-NOTE:

-Special provisions and winter seasons may be in place for trout, white perch, yellow perch and chain pickerel in selected waters.
+NOTE: Special provisions and winter seasons may be in place for trout, smallmouth bass, white perch, yellow perch, and chain pickerel in selected waters.
 Consult each Recreational Fishing Area for expanded angling opportunities for some of these species.
 The Datum type used for grid references to identify boundaries for specific fishing areas is NAD 27.